natarslan/obsidian-iframe-renderer/README.md

-# Step-by-Step Guide to Building the "Nat Iframe Renderer" Obsidian Plugin
+# Step-by-Step Guide to Building the "Iframe Renderer" Obsidian Plugin

 ## **Introduction**